-Five areas within Barnstaple, Croyde, Ilfracombe, South Molton, and Woolacombe are currently designated with Public Space Protection Orders (PSPO's) Please refer to http://www.northdevon.gov.uk/business/licences-and-permits/entertainment-and-alcohol-licences/alcohol-free-zones/ for zone maps and more information on the powers available to the police in a controlled zone.
-The Authority, in conjunction with the police, North Devon and Torridge community Safety Partnership and other Responsible Authorities, will keep this under review and may recommend the designation of other areas if there is evidence that this is necessary to reduce or prevent alcohol-related crime and disorder.
+Areas within Barnstaple, and Ilfracombe are currently designated with Public Spaces Protection Orders This page contains zone maps and more information on the powers available to authorised officers in a controlled zone.
+The Authority, in conjunction with the police, and partners will keep this under review and may recommend the designation of other areas if there is evidence that this is necessary to reduce or prevent alcohol-related crime and disorder.

-4.5.3 Gambling Act 2005
+4.6.3 Gambling Act 2005